raymondk25/Github_GUIDE/README.md

 3. Type on your CMD -> git clone "https://github.com/raymondk25/zhuanti.git"
 4. DONE!

+### How to add Existing project to a GitHub Repository
+1. rd .git /S/Q
+2. DO git push

 ### How to UPDATE your folder to GITHUB
 1. Select your folder
 2. git status to check